-A was born on Date B in Country C. A came to the United States in Year D and became a lawful permanent resident in Year E. A relinquished his lawful permanent residence ("expatriated") on Date F. On the date A submitted his ruling request, his net worth exceeded the applicable threshold set forth in section 877(a)(2)(B) of the Code.
+A was born on Date B in Country C. A subsequently became a citizen of Country D. A became a lawful permanent resident of the United States in Year E. A relinquished his lawful permanent residence ("expatriated") on Date F. On the date A submitted his ruling request, his net worth exceeded the applicable threshold set forth in section 877(a)(2)(B) of the Code.